 Give a heartwarming welcome to them the moment they walk into your office.
 Escort them inside and introduce them to the team members, including their direct supervisors.
-Take them on a tour of the office premises whether different departments are located.
+Take them on a tour of the office premises where different departments are located.

-You can also present them a welcome kit comprising a signed welcome letter, gifts, and office supplies.
+You can also present them with a welcome kit comprising a signed welcome letter, gifts, and office supplies.
 This makes a lovely gesture to show you’ve been expecting them and how you appreciate and value that they’re joining the organization.